Houinni/CSC120-A7/reflection.md

 Use this file to record your reflection on this assignment.

 - Which methods did you decide to `overload`, and why?
+I decided to overload the method 'enter()' and 'exit()' because given the specific type of building, for example Cafe, we can keep track of more specialized data such as table number.
+I've also overloaded the constructor of House class, adding a boolean attribute hasElevator to determine whether a house has elevators.
+For library and cafe class, I just simply set a static attribute hasElevator for each, one is always true, the other is always false.
 - What worked, what didn't, what advice would you give someone taking this course in the future?
+I put some effort to let goToFloor() method in House class to run as I want, because some house don't have elevators, user can only climb one floor at a time, therefore I have to keep goUp and goDown funtioning.
+This requires some modification to the original goToFloor() method.
+I've tried to do the interactive map part, so far I only implemented interaction with Library objects, but it's a bit repetitive, I wonder if there's an easier way.
+I've worked with the help of google in this part, it's fun to play around with it because the interaction gives me a similar vibe as interacting with web pages and apps.